-The amount of observed light depends on the local properties of the ice [19].
+The amount of observed light depends on the local properties of the ice [6].
 Short term climate variations from volcanoes and longer-term variations from atmospheric dust affect the optical properties of the ice, producing nearly horizontal layers.
-This layered structure affects how much light the DOMs see, and, with it, the trigger rate.
+This layered structure affects how much light the DOMs observes, and, with it, the trigger rate.
 The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic ray-induced showers [20].
 Cosmic ray muons stopping in the detector cause the individual trigger rate to decrease at lower depths.

-Thermionic emission induced dark noise is suppressed at lower temperatures.
-A study of the noise characteristics of the DOMs indicate that at the in-ice temperatures, the dominant source of dark noise originates from radioactive decay emanating from the spherical glass pressure vessel [7].

-An induced signal in the PMT that passes through the AC coupling toroid located on the base of the PMT is compared to a discriminator threshold.
-If a DOM and its nearest or next-to-nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local

-Coincidence (HLC) is initiated, and the corresponding waveforms are sampled 128 times and read out on the three ATWD channels.
-An HLC event is unlikely to originate from dark noise.
+If a DOM and its nearest or next-to-nearest neighbor observe a discriminator threshold crossing within a set time window, a Hard Local Coincidence (HLC) is initiated, and the corresponding waveforms are sampled 128 times and read out on the three ATWD channels.
+Thermionic emission induced dark noise can be present in the readout, however it is suppressed at lower temperatures and is unlikely to trigger an HLC event.

 After waveform digitization, there is a correction applied to remove the measured DC baseline offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is compensated for in software during waveform calibration by adding the expected temperature-dependent reaction voltage of the undershoot to the calibrated waveform.
+Distortions to the waveform, such as from droop and undershoot [7] introduced by the toroidal transformer AC coupling are compensated for in software during waveform calibration by adding the expected temperature-dependent reaction voltage of the distortion to the calibrated waveform.
 If the undershoot voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the waveform is above the minimum ADC input.
-For each version of the AC coupling, scaled single photoelectron pulse shapes are then fit to the waveforms using software referred to as "WaveDeform" (waveform unfolding process), which determines the individual pulse time stamps and charges and populates a pulse series.
+For each version of the AC coupling, scaled single photoelectron pulse shapes are then fit to the digitized waveforms using software referred to as "WaveDeform" (waveform unfolding process), which determines the individual pulse time and charges and populates a pulse series.